Understanding Event Meshes and Mesh Manager

 <session-id>is a string value representing the Health Check session.

 - Connectivity to the Management Port—For event broker services that are broker version 9.13 and later, connectivity between the Mission Control Agent and each endpoint that has the Management port enabled is validated.

 An event mesh is considered unhealthy (or invalid) when at least one link is down or doesn't pass a Health Check.
 This can occur for a number of reasons that include:

-- at the time, there were no Solace Message Format (SMF) connections available for the test to runs
+- at the time, there were no SMF connections available for the test to runs

 - the tests between mesh nodes in either direction failed; tests for both directions must pass for a link to be considered healthys